kazimusman/ML_project/README.md

 Note: To ignore file or folder from git we can write name of file/folder in gitignore file

-To check the git staus
+To check the git status
 ```
 git status
 ```